cober/hello-app/README.md

 Found.
 Redirecting to /
 ```

-My only concern here was the term 'SECURE', which can mean serving a traffic over https in this case, but we need a domain (we can mimic it through /etc/hosts), but we will hit an issue on performing a proper certificate for example for existing domain in this case, so it will not work.
+My only concern here was the term 'SECURE', which can mean serving a traffic over https in this case, but we need a domain (we can mimic it through /etc/hosts), but we will hit an issue on issuing a proper certificate for example for existing domain in this case, so it will not work.

 ### Exposing metrics on /metrics